cp-psource/terminmanager-pro/dev-readme.txt

 * Fixed: Correct provider is not selected with autorefresh attribute in shortcodes.
 * Fixed: Google Calendar sync fixes
 * Fixed: All services display largest time slot when service duration addon was activated
-* Fixed: MarketPress integration fixes
+* Fixed: PSeCommerce integration fixes
 * Some other minor fixes

 = 2.0.5 =